Darkness to Light Home Page

 Another exception requiring a full update was my book The Bible and Sexual Relationships Issues.
 I expanded that one small book to a two-volume set.
 Both volumes have the new title of God’s Sex Plan.
 The subtitles are: Volume One: What the Old Testament Teaches About Human Sexuality and Volume Two: What the New Testament Teaches About Human Sexuality.
 That set is now finished.

-For all of these updated books, I am updating the Scripture quotes to the most recent renderings from the ALT and adjusting the prices.
+For all of these updated books, I am updating the Scripture quotes to the most recent renderings from the ALT.
+Most especially, I want to convert all of the OT Scripture quotes to my ALT for the books that were published before I finished the Old Testament.
+I am also reducing the prices as I update them.
 I am publishing each updated book in all of its formats as I finish each one.
+I have already done so for the books published within the last three years.

 In addition, after I finished updating the First Edition of my Scripture Workbook, I decided to pursue another project I have been considering for some time, to set up a political website.
 I thought it would take a few weeks to set up, but it only took one week.
 I began work on it the day after Christmas 2016, and it went online on New Year's Day 2017.
 The title of it is “Biblical and Constitutional Politics,” and the URL is www.Zeolla.org/Politics.
 I will periodically add new material to it, just as I do my other websites.
 But I then went back to updating the rest of my books, starting with my Creationist Diet book.
 The full update of that book took four months.